Item has been added

 • Drainage Channeling: To ensure your garden bed has proper drainage.

-• Soil and Compost: A good mix for filling your bed.
+• Premium Potting Mix: A good mix for filling your bed.

 Step-by-Step Guide to Setting Up Your Raised Garden Bed